joseriveraphd/cyclistic_r_tableau/README.md

 rides during lunch hours.
 In contrast, hourly ride use becomes more evenly distributed over the weekend.

-<b>The key performance metrics for the newsletter can be the number of
-rides per geospatial cluster, weekday vs workday, and hour (e.g. lunch).</b>
+Therefore, <b>the key performance metrics for the newsletter are the number of rides per geospatial cluster, weekday vs workday, and hour (e.g. lunch).</b>

 Additional key performance metrics for the future could be number of